Pedro Paterno: Biak-na-Bato

 At the trial of José Rizal in 1896, it was suggested that Paterno, along with Rizal, had incited the Katipunan because they had both written about pre-Spanish Philippine history.
 As evidence for their complicity, the Spanish prosecution cited Paterno's earlier work Antigua Civilización as promoting ideas which had "consequences both erroneous and injurious to Spanish sovereignty".
-Nobody moved against Paterno, however, because he was close to a significant number of Spanish officials – both military and civilian – who could vouch for him.
+Nobody moved against Paterno, however, because he was close to a significant number of Spanish officials, both military and civilian, who could vouch and cover for him.
 Thus, Paterno, like many others of the Manila elite, distanced himself from the events of the Katipunan revolution.

 In 1897, the Philippine revolutionary forces led by General Emilio Aguinaldo had been driven out of Cavite and retreated northwards from town to town until they finally settled in the village of Biak-na-Bato, in the town of San Miguel de Mayumo in Bulacan.
-Here, they established what became known as the Republic of Biak-na-Bato.
+Here, they established what became known as the Republic of Biak-na-Bato which was an unrecognised secessionist microstate.

 In late July 1897, Paterno presented himself to Governor-General Fernando Primo de Rivera, whom he had known while living in Spain, and offered his services as a mediator.
 Because many highly placed Spaniards of the time thought Paterno held great sway over the natives, Primo de Rivera accepted Paterno's offer.
-He called for a truce, explaining his decision to the Cortes Generales: "I can take Biak-na-Bato, any military man can take it, but I can not answer that I could crush the rebellion."
+He called for a truce, explaining his decision to the Cortes Generales: "I can take Biak-na-Bato, any military man can take it, but I can not answer that I should crush the rebellion."

-Paterno left Manila on August 4, 1897 and found Aguinaldo five days later.
+Paterno left Manila on August 4, 1897, and found Aguinaldo five days later.
 This began a three-month-long series of talks which saw Paterno constantly traveling between Manila, Biak-na-Bato, and some areas in Southern Luzon where a number of revolutionary chiefs held sway.
 During the negotiations, Paterno's wife Luisa died on November 27, 1897.
 In ceremonies from December 14 to 15 that year, Aguinaldo signed the Pact of Biak-na-Bato.
 He later proclaimed the official end of the Philippine Revolution on Christmas Day and left for Hong Kong via the port of Dagupan on December 27.

-Paterno returned to Manila on January 11, 1898 amidst great celebration, but was spurned by Primo de Rivera and other authorities when he asked to be recompensed by being granted a dukedom, a seat in the Spanish Senate, and payment for his services in Mexican dollars.
+Paterno returned to Manila on January 11, 1898, amidst great celebration, but was spurned by Primo de Rivera and other authorities when he asked to be recompensed by being granted a dukedom with grandee, a seat in the Spanish Senate, and payment for his services in Mexican dollars.
+Because he was dismissed by the Spanish authorities, he instead wormed his way to power within the Revolutionary circles.